Life is full of unexpected bumps, twists, and turns — it can beat us up, rips us apart and turn our whole world upside down.

 I was in a very dark place.
 I was going through so much pain, grieving a loss of a loved one and not to mention the financial struggles that I had to go through every single day.

-Everything just felt so overwhelming and every day I felt like I was being suffocated — like I was just constantly grasping for air, desperate to find a way out.
+Everything just felt so overwhelming and every day I felt like I was being suffocated — like I was just constantly gasping for air, desperate to find a way out.

 I can’t tell you how many times I woke up feeling terrified — terrified to face all the struggles, the pain, and darkness.